nicoaugereau/gladys-commands/README.md

 # gladys-commands

-This module add the possibility to Gladys to execute commands, like Restart, Reboot, Shutdown.
+This module add the possibility to Gladys to execute commands, like Restart, Reboot, Shutdown.<br>
 The module can restart Gladys, Gladys Bluetooth and Gladys Voice modules

 Prerequisites